August 25, 2010

 The early morning brings another strong thunderstorm, and I’m drawn out my of tent by the sound of cows that are a little too close for comfort.
 My tent is soaking wet, but I pack it up anyway.

 I swallow a heavy dose of Ibuprofen with breakfast, and say goodbye to Sally and Ginger.
-They introduce me to the most amazing thing – Starbucks Instant Coffee that’s supposed to taste like the real thing.
+They introduce me to the most amazing thing – Starbucks Instant Coffee that’s supposed to taste like the real thing (VIA).
 They offer me a packet that’s good for an 8 ounce cup – it’s an offer I can’t refuse.

 I encounter more cows within the first mile of the day along Tank Seven Creek.
-They don’t give up the right of way so easily.

 This morning the trail is punctuated by a number of open, grassy fields, apparently named Cameron Park and Sargents Mesa.